 Topics

-- Motor and perceptual aspects of production of speech and other sounds via respiratory, laryngeal, and articulatory mechanism and relations with breathing, chewing, and swallowing
+• Motor aspects of speech production including behavioral development and control of respiratory, laryngeal, and articulatory mechanisms, and related breathing, chewing, and swallowing actions.

 Shared Interests and Overlaps